julianthome/joanaudit/README.md

 the application under test.
 If you have a rich set of sources, sinks and declassifiers, auditors do not want to create a new configuration for each application.
-They can use categories instead, to focus their auditing task just on particular sources, sinks and can leave out all functions that are known to be secure.
+They can use categories instead, to focus their auditing task just on particular source/sink pairs and leave out all functions that are known to be secure.
 According to the configuration snippet below, only sources of the category `src_cp`, `src_pt` (as configured in `sources.json`), declassifiers of the category `dcl_sqli`, `dcl_prep` (as configured in `declassifiers.json`), and sinks of the category `snk_sqli` and `snk_prep` are matched.

 ``` json
 {